QtCurve/qtcurve/README.md

     (Default: `Off`)

-4. `QTC_GTK2_USE_CAIRO_FOR_ARROWS`:

-    Use Cairo, and not Gdk, to draw the non-antialised arrows.
-It has been reported that for intel Xorg drivers >2.8, that drawing these non-antialised arrows with cairo results in nothing being drawn!
-As of 0.69.0, the default is to use Gdk.

-    (Default: `Off`)

 ## Tips for compiling with `clang`/`clang++`
 As of clang version 3.3, `clang++` does not seem to be compatible with the c++ standard library headers shipped with gcc in c++0x mode.
 If you have problems